What Are Bylaws?

-The bylaws of a corporation contain a detailed set of rules for the company.
-The bylaws provide guidelines for each key player in the corporation and important procedures for company operations.
+The bylaws of a corporation contain detailed written rules for the companies operations.
+The bylaws (called an operating agreement for an LLC) are a legal document that provides a specific set of rules and guidelines for each key player in the corporation and important procedures for company operations.
 This document is usually drafted at the time of formation or shortly after.

 A corporation is formed once the articles of incorporation are filed with the state.
 The major shareholders of the company draft the corporate bylaws.
 Once drafted, the board of directors will adopt the bylaws at their initial board meeting.
 While the articles of incorporation need to be filed, most states don’t require that the bylaws be recorded or submitted to the state.
 The bylaws do, however, need to be safely retained with the corporate records for internal purposes and also in case of an audit.

 Putting bylaws in place saves the owners of a corporation time by taking the guesswork out of resolving business complications.
 These rules and procedures help the corporation maintain consistency in daily operations.

 The content of the bylaws is important, but having them in your corporate record may also be necessary to prove a clear separation between the entity and the officers as individuals.
 Since bylaws are considered a corporate formality, they may protect the members of the board and the company in the instance of a lawsuit in the future.

 You will also need to have a copy of the bylaws for many business reasons, such as opening a bank account for the corporation, obtaining business loans, or setting up company benefits for employees.

 The bylaws generally outline the responsibilities and duties of the corporate officers, board of directors, election procedures, terms of office, and annual meeting schedule.
 More specifically, the following terms should be included in your corporation’s bylaws:

 - The name of the organization, address for legal notice, and principal place of business;

 - Statement of purpose, which describes the reason for what the business does and why it does it